What is Energy?

 We can define energy as the capacity to do work.
 There are various forms of energy.
 The law of conservation of energy states that energy can neither be created nor be destroyed.
 It can only be transferred from one form to another.
 Some of the forms of energy are defined and discussed in this article.

 When you leave a cup of hot coffee unattended for some time, you find that the coffee has cooled down.
 This is because it lost heat to the surrounding which is at a lower temperature when compared to the coffee.

 Heat energy is the form of energy that results from the total kinetic energy of the particles in any object.
 It is transferred as a result of a random motion of molecules which leads to them bouncing off each other and transferring energy in the process.
 It is also sometimes referred to as the energy in transit.
 Heat flows from a body of higher temperature (high total kinetic energy of the particles) to a body of lower temperature (low total kinetic energy of the particles).

 Plants use solar energy, carbon dioxide, and water to synthesize food.
 This food is consumed by humans and animals, is broken down in their bodies, and they get energy for life activities.
 They are all examples of chemical energy.

-Chemical energy is the energy which is stored in the bonds of chemical compounds.
+Chemical energy is the energy that is stored in the bonds of chemical compounds.
 Moreover, a chemically stable compound has less energy stored in it as compared to its separate parts.
 When a chemical reaction takes place, there is a change in the arrangement of atoms which results in either absorption (endothermic) or a release (exothermic) of energy.

-The energy due to the moving electrical charges is called the electrical energy.
-So when you turn on a torch, the chemical energy stored in batteries makes the charged particles to flow from the low potential terminal to high potential terminal.
+The energy due to the moving electrical charges is called electrical energy.
+So when you turn on a torch, the chemical energy stored in batteries makes the charged particles flow from the low potential terminal to a high potential terminal.
 This electrical energy lights the torch which is transferred to the surrounding as light energy.